 Brent combines innovative analytical techniques with GIS mapping to combine landscape-scale conservation planning with local land use decision making.
 These tools help professionals and private land owners to make better decisions about land management to protect our wildlife and the habitat on which they depend.
 Brent plays a leading role in helping sciGaia design web-based geographical information systems, maps, overlays, data sets, and data analytics.

 sciGaia’s development team, run by Uday Kothari, creates programs, database resources, and web-based platforms.
 Uday has decades of experience running programing teams and has extensive programming, database, and project management experience.
 The team he manages has a wide range of expertise in programming, visualizations, user interface, project management, web services, complex databases, big data, blockchain technology, map-based systems, and data analysis.

 Mr. Kothari’s team can rapidly increase staffing to meet the challenges of large and diverse projects, and to bring in special expertise across a range of technologies.
 Mr. Kothari has worked with Mr. Gannon for over 20 years and has built cutting edge software, including the first XBRL taxonomy tool, and the first implementation of wealth metrics on a community level.

 Digital Media Lead

 Sean is a graphic designer and front-end web developer with experience in branding, film making, user interface design, and information design.
-Sean has a decade of experience creating digital media and studied Film and Photography at Montana State University.
+Sean studied Film and Photography at Montana State University and has a decade of experience creating digital media.
 His designs are formulated with refined utility and clear presentation of information as guiding priorities.

 Sean plays a leading role in development of sciGaia’s software interfaces, branding graphics, websites, and videos, and helps design visualizations that convert complex data into intuitive representations of those data.